StefanGrimminck/ES6-T62/assignment2/paper.md

 *(uint32_t*)regval = value;
 printk(KERN_INFO "Wrote: %u to address: %x", value, addr);
 ```
 Just like the reading part of our code the register address ```regval```is first translated to the physical adress.
 After that we write ```value``` wich is specified by the user to that register.
-After that we write this information to the kernel log
+Next, we write this information to the kernel log

 ### Testing the kernel module